anytizer/sargam-blog.lmms/README.md

 When the note extends to another time length, it will be represented with a hyphen in that time. eg. `S - - - | S - S -`.

 There are many other unicode characters that look like a hyphen.
-I tried include some of them.
+I tried to include some of them.

 ### Time Sharing

-When a beat uses two or more notes, sperate them with a comma, and put them together. eg. `S,R`.
+When a beat uses two or more notes, sperate them with a comma. eg. `S,R`.
 One comma means two notes together.
-And two or more commas in a beat produce a glitch in the software.
+And two or more commas in a beat produce a glitch in the software (quantization error) or crackling sound.

+Three commas would be too quick note.
+But, it opened a new opportunity of notation like: `R,-,-,G` and `R,G,-,-` which are differently stressed sylables.
+You can probably adjust the grace notes / meend here.

 The below notation is written as: `S - R,G P`.
+Combination R and G share same time length as S, -, and P.

 ![image](https://user-images.githubusercontent.com/5563341/212412538-9b44a60a-da7b-4d8b-ab24-eed6b516f21e.png)